 The MPSC reviews Part D of each operator's annual report and transfer the data into its Excel Workbook.
-The MPSC will schedule meetings or inspections with operators whose data or information causes concern, especially if exceeding national averages for insufficiency of One Call Notification System, Locating Practices, Excavation Practices or use of the cause category - Other.
-The MPSC verifies operator's planned actions to mitigate damages in cause categories exceeding the national average.

-4 Has the agency or another organization within the state collected data and evaluated trends on the number of pipeline damages per 1,000 locate requests?
+- a. i.
+The MPSC's damage prevention checklist covers a. j.
+The MPSC will schedule meetings with operators whose data or information causes concern, especially if exceeding national averages for insufficiency of One Call Notification System, Locating Practices, Excavation Practices or use of the cause category Other.
+The MPSC verifies operator's planned actions to mitigate damages in cause categories exceeding the national average. - Has the agency or another organization within the state collected data and evaluated trends on the number of pipeline damages per 1,000 locate requests?